History of the National Water Account

 National Water Account 2012

-Geographic coverage was increased with the introduction of a new region, the Daly in the Northern Territory.
-This important tropical area is under considerable development pressure and has significant environmental and cultural water value.
+- The Daly region in the Northern Territory was introduced.
+It is under considerable development pressure and has significant environmental and cultural water value.

-The first Daly report summarised Indigenous cultural values and needs in the water sharing process and this approach will be reported on for other National Water Account regions in the future.
+- The Daly report summarised Indigenous cultural values and needs in the water sharing process.

-- National Water Account 2012 Summary- highlights broad trends and findings across the nine reporting regions.
-It summarises the major water initiatives, water access and entitlements, and water trade across the country.
+- National Water Account 2012 Summaryintroduced, summarising broad trends, major water initiatives, water access and entitlements, and water trade across the regions and the country.

 - Region overviews - highlights the climate, surface water storage, urban water supply and irrigation supply in each region.